LLFourn/secp256kfun/secp256kfun/README.md

 Fun does not mean (yet -- please help!):

 - **well reviewed or tested**: This code is fresh and experimental and not rigorously tested.
-- **side-channel resistant**: There has been no empirical investigation into whether this library or the underlying [parity/libsecp256k1][4] is resistant against timing attacks etc.
+- **side-channel resistant**: There has been no empirical investigation into whether this library or the underlying arithmetic from [k256] is resistant against timing attacks etc.
 - **performant**: The library is in general not as performant as [libsecp256k1][1].

 The goal is for this library to let researchers experiment with ideas, have them work on Bitcoin *and* to enjoy it!